Table of Contents

 Is it tough to get accepted?

 The acceptance rate for culinary arts is different for different universities.
-While top colleges like Le Cordon Bleu and Institute of Culinary education are more of a challenge, others might be easier to get into.
+While top colleges like Le Cordon Bleu and the Institute of Culinary education are more of a challenge, others might be easier to get into.

 There’s one difference, however, between typical colleges and culinary schools.
 Culinary schools will not only look at your scores and your resume but also consider your cooking experience.

 If you can show how passionate you are about cooking and showcase your experience with food better, you have a higher chance of getting in!

 Let’s take a look at the top universities in the world for studying culinary arts-